Frequently Asked Questions

-No, the USC Graduate Admissions Office will convert it for you.
+Please do not convert your GPA, the USC Graduate Admissions Office will convert it for you.

 Can I apply for the spring semester?

-No, we only accept applications for admittance in the fall.
+No, we only accept applications for admittance in the Fall.

 What is my USC ID # and what is it used for?

 The University assigns each applicant a USC ID # upon receipt of any part of the application or its supporting materials.
 You will receive an email with your USC ID number within seven days of submitting the online application.
 Always include your USC ID when sending additional information or checking your application status.